MilesCoMedia/PiCam/readme.md

-# ANNOUNCMENT!
 ### We need YOUR help, to continue developing PiCam and PiCam Connect, we have to get Apple Developer Program Certification to be able to push PiCam Connect to the App Store!
-This costs $99USD and our budget has been spent developing PiCam to the level it is at today.
+This costs $99USD and our budget has been already spent developing PiCam to the level it is at today.
 ## Just a small donation ($2USD) is enough to help us reach our goal.
 [Donate Here](https://square.link/u/odWVVRI8)